-With the newfound urban popularity of tiki cocktails comes an interest in “tropical” libations of all sorts…and no island-inspired drink menu would be complete without the piña colada.
+With the newfound urban popularity of tiki cocktails and coconut cocktails comes an interest in “tropical” libations of all sorts…and no island-inspired drink menu would be complete without the piña colada.
 A Puerto Rican invention supposedly first created by a 19th-century pirate captain, this cocktail typically includes coconut (either coconut milk or coconut cream), pineapple juice, and a hearty pour of rum, all blended or served over ice.
 The result?
 A sweet, surprisingly-refreshing sipper ideal for hot late-summer days.

-Because the piña colada includes such bold and specific flavors, it can be tricky to select a rum that holds its own in context without overwhelming the other key tastes.
+Because the piña colada includes such bold and specific flavors, it can be tricky to select a type of rum that holds its own in context without overwhelming the other key tastes.
 That’s why we turned to the experts, asking bartenders and beverage directors to recommend their favorite piña colada rums.
 These eight spirits bring a smoothness to the cocktail while highlighting the unique characteristics that make the piña colada so unique (and so delicious).

 Don Q Gold